Getting Your Entire Team Excited About Referrals

 Remind the Customer of Specific Benefits - Be aware when clients tell you benefits during a phone call or general service call so that you can bring up those benefits during your request for a referral.

-Describe Your Customer Profile – Describe some other solutions that you have provided for other companies or organisations.
+Describe Your Customer Profile - Describe some other solutions that you have provided for other companies or organizations.
 It will help them start to think of other people.

 Identify a Benefit for Giving a Referral - Identify a value that it creates for the client to give you a referral.